troglobit/libuev/README.md

 served the first event.
 If `flags` is set to `UEV_ONCE | UEV_NONBLOCK` the event loop returns immediately if no event is available.

+In the case of errors, stream close, or peer shutdown libuEv handles much internally, but also lets the callback run.
+This is useful for stateful connections to be able to detect EOF.

 Summary:

 1. Prepare an event context with `uev_init()`